SAFER banner

 The State Water Board has been hosting public webinar workshops to provide opportunities for stakeholders to learn about and contribute to the development of the Needs Assessment methodologies.
 These methodologies will be refined over time, particularly as new information becomes available or as new regulatory changes occur.

-Identifying public water systems (starting with 3,300 or less service connections) and K-12 schools that are at-risk of failing to provide adequate safe drinking water.
+Identifying small and medium public water systems and K-12 schools that are at-risk of failing to provide adequate safe drinking water.
 The State Water Board will be coordinating with Indian Health Services and U.S. EPA to develop and conduct a Risk Assessment for tribal water systems in California.

 Identifying state small water systems and regions where domestic wells are at-risk of failing to provide adequate safe drinking water.